 It's a busy time for student loan borrowers, and there have been many new updates affecting student loans.
 This article will give brief summaries on the following updates:

-- New Executive Order Restructuring PSLF
+- Executive Order Restructuring PSLF

 - Recent Changes to the SAVE Repayment Plan

-New Executive Order Restructuring PSLF
+Executive Order Restructuring PSLF

 On March 8th, 2025, President Trump signed an executive order attempting to begin the process of altering the eligibility terms of PSLF.
 The eligibility terms for PSLF were set by Congress.
 Under the Constitution, laws can only be substantively changed through Congress, via amendments or new laws.
 President Trump cannot alter the Education Department rules governing PSLF with just an executive order.